Dr. Sara Alvarado

 Hailing from the Rio Grande Valley of Texas, I’ve wanted to be a health care provider for as long as I can remember, and most of what I did in my formative years was aimed at discovering what kind of practitioner and human I wanted to be.
 During college, I worked as a health educator and a labor organizer for a health care workers union.
 My heart has always been in grassroots organizing and my college years were filled with this.

 After graduating from college, I spent a year working as a case manager with AmeriCorps for individuals experiencing homelessness in Austin, Texas and strategizing about how to best provide quality healthcare for families and increase access to such care.
 This led me to Naturopathic Medicine and Midwifery at Bastyr University.
-Rainy City provided me with my first out- of-hospital birth experiences as a midwifery student and during my training and since I’ve joined Rainy City, I’ve helped to welcome more than 300 babies.
-I feel very blessed and excited to have joined Lynn and Beth as a Licensed Midwife and Naturopathic Doctor.
+Rainy City provided me with my first birth center and home birth experiences as a midwifery student, and since I’ve joined Rainy City as a Licensed Midwife and Naturopathic Doctor, I’ve helped to welcome more than 500 babies.

 When I was twenty three (in 1973) and the mother of six month old Maya, I drove to Far Rockaway, a town outside New York City with my friend Louise who also brought her nursing baby, Ari.
 We were going to deliver a baby.
 We had never met the mother.
 I don’t know how she contacted us.
 I just knew we were going to help her have a home birth.
 After Maya’s birth, I was on fire with the notion that birth needed to be liberated from the hospital.
 I wasn’t a midwife.
 We weren’t midwives.
 We were adventurers in what became the most brilliant work I could ever imagine.